The essentials of

 Lesson 2: The essentials of writing clear science

 Lesson 3: How to manage the writing process

 Module 2: The basics of sentence structure

-Lesson 3: How to reduce sentences that are too long
+Lesson 3: How to reduce, combine and restructure your sentences

 Module 3: The essentials of punctuation